PauloVGA/Recepes/guacamole.md

 spices
 garlic
 onion
-tomatos
+tomatoes
 lime
 ## instructions
 Chop garlic, onion, tomatos
 extract lime juice
-Smash the avocado and mix it with: sugar, salt, spices, tomatos,onions, and garlic.
+Smash the avocado and mix it with: sugar, salt, spices, tomatoes,onions, and garlic.
 Add the lime juice.
 It is ready to eat. share with up to three people